 What Does Sous Vide Mean?

 The term ‘sous vide’ is French for ‘under vacuum’, which is a cooking method that refers to the process of vacuum-sealing food in a plastic bag and cooking it in a water bath.
 The water temperature is precisely controlled, ensuring even cooking and tender, juicy meats.
-If you don't know how to vacuum seal, check out: How to Use a Vacuum Sealer?

 Can You Sous Vide Frozen Steak?